elixirschool/elixirschool/lessons/en/basics/mix.md

   It's a crucial part of any Elixir project and in this lesson we're going to explore just a few of its great features.
   To see all that Mix has to offer in the current environment run `mix help`.

-  Until now we've been working exclusively within `iex` which has limitations.
-  In order to build something substantial we need to divide our code up into many files to effectively manage it; Mix lets us do that with projects.
+Until now we've been working exclusively within `iex` which has limitations In order to build something substantial we need to divide our code up into many files to effectively manage it; Mix lets us do that with projects.
   """
 }